aspyct/ModelMaker/README.md

 $ modelmake
 ```

 A few classes will be generated in the current directory.
 Among them, `MPBlogPost.h` (in our case).
+See the [demo directory](https://github.com/aspyct/ModelMaker/tree/master/demo) for a preview.

 You'll quickly notice that the properties are read-only.
 This is intended behavior.
 Use the builder to create and modify such objects.

 **Add custom behavior**
 Remember that the files are overwritten each time you do a generate.
 If you want to add custom methods to these classes, you will probably want to add this in separate categories.